 Pro tip: Think ahead 12–36 months — renovations, income changes, or property plans can influence the best structure today.

-Pro tip: Make sure names and addresses are consistent across documents which prevents back-and-forth and keeps your file moving.
+Pro tip: Make sure names and addresses are consistent across documents which prevents back-and-forth and keeps your application moving smoothly.

 Pro tip: Look over cash-back clawback periods and fixed-rate terms carefully, since understanding these upfront gives you confidence about your future options.

-We also have a mortgage calculator available on our site.
+Before refinancing, it helps to understand how changes to your loan amount, term, or interest rate could affect your repayments.
+You can use our mortgage calculator to explore different scenarios.
 It’s a quick way to explore repayments and savings before speaking with us.
 Remember – you don’t have to run these numbers on your own – we can step through them with you and show how refinancing might work in your situation.

 Loan-to-Value Ratio (LVR): The percentage of your loan compared to your property’s value.
 A lower LVR usually unlocks more lender options and sharper pricing.
 As a guide, having 20%+ equity (≤80% LVR) often leads to better offers.